 Wayne Harper Ambler, a versatile infielder with a slick glove, averaged .224 in three major league seasons for the Philadelphia Athletics before World War II.
 But unlike most big leaguers of his era, he attended college first--thanks to the sponsorship of Athletics owner and manager Connie Mack.
 Graduating from Duke University with a Bachelor's Degree in Business Administration in 1937, Ambler joined the A's in St. Louis.
 But his career followed a different path.
 In three seasons with Philadelphia, Wayne did not hit well.
 As a result, he spent the 1940 and 1941 seasons playing Double-A ball and trying to make it back to the Big Show.
 Further, while he played 271 big league games and batted 782 times, the 5'8½" 165-pound athlete collected 175 hits and drove in 73 runs, but never hit a single home run.

 Signing for $350 per month in June 1937, Ambler played in 56 games during the remainder of the season.
 Despite hitting over .500 in his first five games, he averaged only .216 overall.
 First, he jammed his left thumb only three days after his major league debut.
-Later, he collided with a catcher for the St. Louis Browns and suffered a broken jaw, forcing Wayne out of the lineup for three weeks.
+Later, he collided with a catcher for the St. Louis Browns and suffered a broken jaw, forcing Wayne out of the lineup for almost six weeks.
 Before his jaw healed completely, he returned to play the final month of the season.
 Due largely to injuries, his rookie year ended up being a season the personable Duke graduate hoped to overcome.

 Ambler's best year came in 1938 when he stayed healthy, played 120 games, and batted .234 with 38 RBIs.
 In 1939, used mainly as a reserve (he got into 95 games and batted 227 times), his average slipped to .211.
 The Athletics sold him to the New York Giants after the season, and the Giants optioned him to Jersey City of the Double-A International League.
 In 1940 Ambler played infield for Jersey City and batted .218.
 In 1941 he was traded to Indianapolis of the American Association, where he improved at the plate to .245.
 An exceptional fielder, the right-handed batter never hit for a high average.
 Often fighting his way out of a slump, his lifetime minor league figure was .237, only 13 points above his career mark in the majors.